Meet Bec and baby Grayson.

-The issue main issue for Bec was that Grayson was waking multiple times overnight and the only way she could settle him back to sleep was to rock or feed him.
-Sometimes, Bec would take Grayson to her bed in the early morning hours, as it was just easier.
+The main issue for Bec was that Grayson was waking multiple times overnight and the only way she could settle him back to sleep was to rock or feed him.
+Sometimes, Bec would take Grayson to her bed in the early morning hours because it was just easier.
 The constant waking at night was understandably exhausting for both mother and baby.

 During our consultation, Bec decided that she wanted to teach Grayson to sleep through the night with one feed, which was an age appropriate and realistic goal.
-She wanted to start with a more gentle ‘in the room approach’ to sleep training which I took into account in her sleep plan.
-I explained that her plan was fluid and we could change things if we needed to, depending on how Grayson responded and how she was feeling.
+She wanted to start with a more gentle ‘in the room approach’ to sleep training, which I took into account in her sleep plan.
+I explained to Bec that her plan would be fluid and we could change things if we needed to, depending on how Grayson responded and how she was feeling.